Steamgjk/Nezha/demo.md

 **Step 4**: After leader is killed, the remaining 2 replicas start view change to enter a new view, i.e., view 1.
 In this new view, the leader becomes ```viewId%replicaNum=1```, i.e., replica-1.
 Since there are still a majority of replicas (i.e., 2 replicas) alive, the system can resume service.
 ![Step-4](figs/nezha-vr-test-figs/step-4.png)

 **Step 5**: We want the failed replica to rejoin the system.
 Therefore, we launch replica-0.
-This time, we set the flag ```isRecovering``` as true, so that it goes through the recovery process and retrieve the state from the other healthy replicas.
+This time, we set the flag ```isRecovering``` as true, so that it goes through the recovery procedure and retrieves the state from the other healthy replicas.
 ![Step-5](figs/nezha-vr-test-figs/step-5.png)

 **Step 6**: We can see that replica-0 rejoins the system as a follower, and the current view is 1.